 Moisture extraction rate

-At 130 pints or 16 gallons per day, this dehumidifier was able to pull a vast amount of moisture from my home.
+At 130 pints or 16 gallons per day, this dehumidifier pulled a vast amount of moisture from my home.
 This ability is greatly helped by its capacity to move a large amount of air per time, even better than other air purifiers I’ve seen whose specialty is to move air.

 It is able to move air at an incredible rate of 310 cubic feet per minute, drying off every last bit of moisture in the air in the process.
-At 16 gallons per day, it can conveniently cover up to 7,200sqft houses in size.
+At 16 gallons per day, it can conveniently cover up to 7,200 sqft of houses.

 Easy to install with different options

-I found that its small and portable nature, along with other qualities of this product, meant that it wasn’t much of a fuss to install.
+I found that its small and portable nature and other qualities of this product meant that it wasn’t much of a fuss to install.

-It can be used as a stand-alone humidifier, where it is placed above a drain or connected to a drainpipe, or simply installed on an HVAC system with ducts connected to it.
+It can be used as a stand-alone humidifier, placed above a drain or connected to a drainpipe, or simply installed on an HVAC system with ducts connected to it.
 Whichever suits your needs, this dehumidifier can do.

 Easy to clean and maintain

-A feature that I loved about this dehumidifier is that it does not make use of a water tray, therefore saving me hours that would have been spent on weekly cleaning.
-All that I’m required to do is to replace the canisters once a year, and I’m good to go.
-Occasional body cleaning of the dehumidifier is also needed too, but this is just the same as any other electrical device I own.
+A feature that I loved about this dehumidifier is that it does not use a water tray, saving me hours that would have been spent on weekly cleaning.
+All I’m required to do is replace the canisters once a year, and I’m good to go.
+Occasional body cleaning of the dehumidifier is also needed, but this is the same as any other electrical device I own.

 Auto dehumidification makes it easy to use